Links

 Good job, scenario ran with success!

-Have you noticed, what are we missing here?
-Our Event Handler was not called, as we do not publish ProductWasRegistered event at this moment.
+Have you noticed what we are missing here?
+Our Event Handler was not called, as we do not publish the ProductWasRegistered event anymore.

 Event Publishing